 Seasonal yard tools

-Items you CANNOT store include (but are not limited to):
+Items you typically CANNOT store include (but are not limited to):

 Firearms.
 (These items are also legally prohibited from moving trucks.)